-At our private middle school in Pittsburgh, we embrace this transitional time in preparation for Upper School by focusing on four main needs: Autonomy, Competence, Relationships, and Fun.
+At our private middle school in Pittsburgh, we embrace this transitional time in preparation for Upper School by focusing on four main needs: Autonomy, Competence, Relationship, and Fun.

 Through the Developmental Designs approach to student learning, we build from the Lower School Responsive Classroom strategies to address the unique social-emotional and academic needs of our Middle School students.

 The importance of exploration, independent thinking, and collaboration is celebrated.
 With a myriad of elective choices and extra-curricular activities WT students safely embrace the drive for freedom, and faculty members and advisors encourage exploration.